-- Press the movie shooting button to start recording a movie. - - Sound is recorded by the microphones at the positions indicated (2). - To stop recording the movie, press the movie shooting button again.
+- Press the movie shooting button to start recording a movie. - While the movie is being recorded, the [●REC] mark (1) will be displayed on the upper right of the screen. - Sound is recorded by the microphones at the positions indicated (2). - To stop recording the movie, press the movie shooting button again.

-- The Quick Control screen appears after step 2 when [\(\varphi\): Mode guide] is set to [Disable].
-Use the <<>>> keys to select [\(\varphi\)]. - You can lock the exposure (AE lock) by pressing the < ★> button.
-After applying AE lock during movie recording, you can cancel it by pressing the < ➡> button.
-(AE lock setting is retained until you press the < ➡> button.) - Exposure compensation can be set in a range of up to ±3 stops. - ISO speed, shutter speed, and aperture value are not recorded in movie Exif information. - The camera is compatible with Speedlite functionality to activate the LED light automatically under low light when recording movies with auto exposure.
+- The Quick Control screen appears after step 2 when [¥: Mode guide] is set to [Disable].
+Use the <<>> keys to select ['\,]. - You can lock the exposure (AE lock) by pressing the <★> button.
+After applying AE lock during movie recording, you can cancel it by pressing the <!!> button.
+(AE lock setting is retained until you press the <!!> button.) - Exposure compensation can be set in a range of up to ±3 stops. - ISO speed, shutter speed, and aperture value are not recorded in movie Exif information. - The camera is compatible with Speedlite functionality to activate the LED light automatically under low light when recording movies with auto exposure.
 For details, refer to the Instruction Manual of the Speedlite equipped with an LED light.